Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/README.md

 ### Contribution flows

-- as project member
-- through forks
+- Project member: Clone -> Branch -> Pull Request
+- Through forks: Fork -> Pull Request

 ### Crowd sourcing

-- what CS is?
-- Through edit buttons in UI, show sample https://kubernetes.io/docs/tutorials/object-management-kubectl/imperative-object-management-configuration/
+Through edit buttons in UI, show sample https://kubernetes.io/docs/tutorials/object-management-kubectl/imperative-object-management-configuration/
 - Make participants provide such edit links to others during the workshop and do crowd sourcing

 TODO: check how we could use Gitter or some other geeky communicator to get people on board quickly and make them share links to their repos easily :white_check_mark: